Preparing for Exams – Part 1a – managing exam anxiety

 Manage the physical tension

-When you get tense or anxious, your body carries or manifests that stress in many different ways like those listed above.
-Relaxation and mindfulness techniques can help communicate to the body that it is time to relax which can then have flow-on effects to your state of mind.
+This gives us a way into the anxiety – through physical processes.
+For example, relaxation, breathing and mindfulness techniques help communicate to the body that it is time to relax which can then have flow-on effects to your state of mind.

-The problem is most people start using relaxation/mindfulness techniques right in the middle of their most stressful event and then when it doesn’t work that well, they say “relaxation and mindfulness techniques are shit”.
+The problem is it takes practice to use relaxation, breathing and mindfulness techniques to tell our bodies to calm down.
+But most of us only think of using these techniques when we are freaking out.
+If you only start using relaxation/mindfulness techniques right in the middle of your most stressful event, it may not work very well.
 That is like rocking up at the golf course just once a year, and then complaining that you are crap at golf.

-Relaxation and mindfulness techniques require practice, so start today, like RIGHT NOW!.
+So, relaxation, breathing and mindfulness techniques require practice, so start TODAY, like RIGHT NOW!.
 By exam time you will be a master (well, at least a bit better) and the techniques will work more effectively during periods of high stress.
 Here are 5, 1-minute stress management strategies (stolen from here) to get you started.
-Honestly, you can just pick one and practice it regularly.
-You might also find my discussion of mindfulness to be helpful.
+Try a few.
+See which ones relax you more.
+Practice them until you can do them on command.

 Tension release: